JudgeUAu/widevine-L3-WEB-DL-Script/README.md

 webdl.py - Uses yt-dlp

 webdl2.py Uses N_m3u8
-Use Command python webdl.py -o FILENAME
+Use Command python webdl2.py -o FILENAME

+## Notes FOr webdl2.py Script
+You WIll need to Edit The Script to mach the Audio you are Selecting.

+Example

+encrypted(Audio).m4a and decrypted(Audio).m4a = ACC Audio

+encrypted(Audio).ac3 and decrypted(Audio).ac3 = AC3 Audio

+encrypted(Audio).eac3 and decrypted(Audio).eac3 = E-AC3 Audio

+Chnage All secetion in the script to match the Audio Selected

 ## How to use
 ### Requirements